Paul Kariya: St. Louis Blues

 A month into 2008–09 season, Kariya suffered a hip injury after being hit from behind in a game against the Anaheim Ducks on November 5, 2008, tearing muscle fibers near the top of his left thigh.
 The injury was initially undisclosed at the time and was erroneously reported as having resulted from a blocked shot.
 At the time of the injury, he had 15 points (2 goals and 13 assists) over 11 games, tying him for sixth in NHL scoring.
 After nearly two months of recovery, he began practicing with the Blues, but had a setback in late-December; a subsequent MRI exam revealed additional hip damage.
 Undergoing surgery for a torn acetabular labrum on January 5, 2009, the team listed him as sidelined indefinitely, while Blues president John Davidson told reporters he might be back late that season or the next.
 The following month, another MRI revealed a torn labrum in the opposite side of his hip, as well, requiring a second surgery.
 Despite the loss of Kariya, the Blues made the playoffs for the first time since 2004.
 With the Blues matching up against the Vancouver Canucks in the first round, Kariya began practicing with the team in hopes of a comeback for the playoffs.
 He told reporters he felt "stronger than [he had]… since 1999".
 The Blues were swept in four games however, before Kariya could return.

 Fully recovered by the start of the 2009–10 season, Kariya made his return to the Blues lineup on October 2, 2009, a game played in Stockholm.
 He scored two goals in a 4–3 win against the Detroit Red Wings.
 On March 18, 2010, Kariya scored the 400th goal of his NHL career, against the New York Rangers.
 A week later, he recorded the 402nd and final goal of his career, in a 3–1 win against the Los Angeles Kings.
 Kariya played his last NHL game on April 11, 2010, against his former team, the Nashville Predators.
 With the Blues trailing by one goal in the third period, Kariya helped set up David Backes' game-tying goal, marking his 25th assist of the season and final point of his career.
 The Blues went on to lose the game 2–1 in a shootout.

 On December 27, 2009, Kariya received the sixth and last concussion of his NHL career, an elbow to the head delivered from behind by Buffalo Sabres' forward Patrick Kaleta.
-During what would become Kariya's last season in the NHL, the League began expanding their efforts to eliminate hits to the head with new rules and stiffer penalties.
-NHL officials also began looking to penalize "blindside hits", defined as a bodycheck against a player from the side, where he cannot see the ensuing player coming.
+During what would become Kariya's last season in the NHL, the League began expanding its efforts to eliminate hits to the head with new rules and stiffer penalties.
+NHL officials also began looking to penalize "blindside hits", defined as a body check against a player from the side, where he cannot see the ensuing player coming.
 At the time, Kariya called the pending rule changes "long overdue", adding, "[H]av[ing] been through so much with that… It's something that should've been in place years and years ago."